wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 0.9 =
+* Improved compatibility with WordPress 3.3 and some bug fixes.

 = 0.8.6 =
 * [TBS_TWIPSY] and [TBS_POPOVER] are by default <SPAN> tags (There may be an option at a later date to specify the element)